 I take a break whenever possible

-and then I go back to the studio in New York.
-I always have a lot of recordings ideas that I work on at home that I have to also work on at the New York studio with my suggestions and input on some songs for an album that is going to be released for an up coming artists' album and video.
-I'm also going to be doing some back ground vocals on the album.
+while I'm working at the recording studio.
+I always have a lot of ideas on songs that I work on at home that I bring back with me to the studio for my own songs and for other musicians songs.
+I also do some guitar work and backing vocals on other musicians recording.
 We all got a surprise visit from Joe Walsh from the Eagles band at the studio.
 He invited us all to go with him out to lunch with his group and then we went with him and his group to Mohegan Sun in his tour bus for the VETS Rock Concert that he was playing at.
 He's a real nice guy.
 I met a lot of new friends with music connections and got a few invites.

 I have an agent now I met at the studio in New York.
 He wants me to do some concerts performing "only my original songs" "Solo".
 He's working on some upcoming future bookings.